Support Our Mission

 1st Saturday and 3rd Sunday of the month, 9:00 AM – 12:00 PM

-The Awbury Food Forest (AFF), located in The Farm at Awbury, is a permaculture planting that creates habitat and grows perennial edible and medicinal resources in a sustainable way, using permaculture techniques that can be applied in home gardens.
-It is managed by an Awbury volunteer stewardship group and supported by the Philadelphia Orchard Project.
+The Awbury Food Forest (AFF), located in The Farm at Awbury, is an evolving perennial demonstration site designed using permaculture ethics, principles and techniques with the goal of creating habitat, edible/medicinal resources, and fostering community engagement in a sustainable way.
+AFF is managed by a volunteer stewardship group with the support of the Philadelphia Orchard Project.

 Awbury Food Forest Stewards work every 1st Saturday and 3rd Sunday of the month from 9am to 12pm to maintain all aspects of the Food Forest.
 You do not need to RSVP; simply show up at The Farm at Awbury and join in.
 Volunteers will get their hands dirty engaging in a variety of tasks including but not limited to weeding, fruit tree and berry pruning, path making, sheet mulching and planting.
 Come volunteer your time and learn about unique gardening techniques, woody and perennial edible and medicinal plants, and their care throughout the season.